 The jute industry, based in Dundee, collapsed after the war and thousands of people lost their jobs.

 Jute is a plant grown mostly in Bangladesh, which at the time was part of India and the British Empire.
 The raw jute fibres were exported to Dundee and made into sacking cloth.
-However, before the war, some Dundee businessmen had started to develop the jute industry in Calcutta in India, cutting out Dundee’s part in the business.
+However, before the war, some Dundee businessmen had started to develop the jute industry in Calcutta (now Kolkata) in India, cutting out Dundee’s part in the business.

 During the war, demand for jute soared as the need for sandbags increased and the industry was protected by a government ban on jute products being processed in Calcutta.

 After the war the ban was lifted, and businessmen moved production to Calcutta again where it was cheaper to produce jute.
 As world jute prices fell along with demand for jute products, Dundee suffered.